Hittite grammar: Verb conjugation

 There are two voices (active and medio-passive), two moods (indicative and imperative), two aspects (perfective and imperfective), and two tenses (present for the present and future time and preterite for the past time); the difference between the present and the future can be disambiguated through an analytical construction.
 Additionally, the verbal system displays two infinitive forms, one verbal substantive, a supine and a participle.

-Modality (e.g. "could, would, should, must") in conveyed in Hittite through modal particles and adverbs instead of modal verbs.
+Modality (e.g. "could, would, should, must") is conveyed in Hittite through modal particles and adverbs instead of modal verbs.
 Both verb class have some verbs that contain ablauting vowels according to fixed patterns.

 The basic conjugational endings are as follows: